 Attitudes towards work-life balance have shifted decisively over the past few decades.
-With around four million UK workers now operating primarily from their own home, it’s become common for employees to balance their personal and professional lives in ways that just weren’t possible for the previous generation.
+With 15% of the UK workforce working from home in 2019, it’s become common for employees to balance their personal and professional lives in ways that just weren’t possible for the previous generation.

 Your office in the cloud

-‘Bring your own device’ (BYOD) is a popular concept that allows small teams to work independently or collaboratively as circumstances demand, from multiple locations, without worrying about a central pool of hardware.
-In some industries, the widespread use of cloud-based software as a service (SaaS) solutions has led to companies forgoing the expense of a physical location altogether – instead relying on the ‘virtual office’ concept, which gives the business a postal address, but no actual office space.
+‘Bring your own device’, or BYOD, is a popular concept that allows small teams to work independently or collaboratively as circumstances demand, from multiple locations, without worrying about a central pool of hardware.
+In some industries, the widespread use of cloud-based software as a service solutions, or SaaS, has led to companies forgoing the expense of a physical location altogether – instead relying on the ‘virtual office’ concept, which gives the business a postal address, but no actual office space.

 Admittedly, setting employees loose to do their own thing does require a high level of trust and team cohesion.
 But for tight-knit, motivated teams, especially in small businesses and start-ups, this shouldn’t be a major issue.
 And in some respects, cloud services actually offer increased opportunities to keep track of what employees are up to.
 We don't want to come across all Big Brother here, but collaborative remote working often means a detailed record of who did what, when, and for how long.